Tag, You're It!

 Make your own leather-tooled luggage tag

-Come fall, families from far and wide will start planning that getaway for the holidays.
-Maybe they’ll voyage over the river and through the woods to grandma’s house.
-Or, maybe they’ll be sun seekers, trying to escape winter’s grasp with a trip to a warm destination.
+Planning a little getaway?
 If you’re taking to the friendly skies, instead of watching the 23rd black suitcase roll by wondering if it is indeed yours, why not make your mark on your travel gear?
 How about adorning it with this hand-crafted, leather tooled luggage tag that is truly one of a kind?
-It’s just one of the studio projects you can make yourself at Billings’ own Better to Gather studio.

 “I wanted something that would be fun for dads and kids to do together,” says Better To Gather owner Cassie LaGreca.
 “I look at these luggage tags and I think BOND, Dad Bond!
 They are rugged, efficient and cool.”
 We couldn’t agree more!